Asynchronous VLSI and Architecture

 Cornell University

-Ultra Low Power Systems
+Ultra Low Power Embedded Systems

-We are investigating the use of asynchronous circuits to attain ultra low power operation.
-The goal is to design a completely self-contained self-powered system.
-We collaborate with colleagues that have experitise in analog circuit design, MEMS and micro-battery design, and communications so that the entire system is appropriately architected.
+For deeply embedded applications, the goal is to design a completely self-contained self-powered system.
+We collaborate with colleagues that have experitise in MEMS and micro-battery design so that the entire system is appropriately architected.
+For mobile applications, the goal is to develop systems that have a lifetime that is long enough so that users behave as if the mobile platform is always available.

 We co-organized a workshop on sensors and sensor networks at Cornell (June 2003).